Tuvalu: Transport

+The only international airport in Tuvalu is Funafuti International Airport.
+Fiji Airways operates services to Funafuti International Airport.
+Fiji Airways operates services three times a week (Tuesday, Thursday and Saturday) between Suva and Funafuti with ATR 72–600 aircraft, which has a capacity of 72 passengers.
+Beginning 18 March 2024, flights also operate on Mondays between Nadi and Funafuti.

 Tourism

 Due to the country's remoteness, tourism is not significant.
 Visitors totalled 1,684 in 2010: 65% were on business, development officials or technical consultants, 20% were tourists (360 people), and 11% were expatriates returning to visit family.
 In 2016, the number of visitors had increased to 2,000.

 The main island of Funafuti is the focus of travellers, since the only airport in Tuvalu is the Funafuti International Airport and Funafuti is the only island that has hotel facilities.
 However, there are no tour guides, tour operators or organised activities and no cruise ships visit.
 Ecotourism is a motivation of travellers to Tuvalu.
 The Funafuti Conservation Area consists of 12.74 sqmi of ocean, reef, lagoon, channel and six uninhabited islets.

-The outer atolls can be visited on the two passenger-cargo ships, Nivaga III and Manú Folau, which provide round-trip visits to the outer islands every three or four weeks.
+The outer atolls can be visited on the two passenger-cargo ships, Nivaga III and Manu Sina, which provide round-trip visits to the outer islands every three or four weeks.
 There is guesthouse accommodation on many of the outer islands.

 Telecommunications and media

 The Tuvalu Media Department of the Government of Tuvalu operates Radio Tuvalu which broadcasts from Funafuti.
 In 2011, the Japanese government provided financial support to construct a new AM broadcast studio.
 The installation of upgraded transmission equipment allows Radio Tuvalu to be heard on all nine islands of Tuvalu.
 The new AM radio transmitter on Funafuti replaced the FM radio service to the outer islands and freed up satellite bandwidth for mobile services.
 Fenui – news from Tuvalu is a free digital publication of the Tuvalu Media Department that is emailed to subscribers and operates a Facebook page, which publishes news about government activities and news about Tuvaluan events.

-The Tuvalu Telecommunications Corporation (TTC), a state-owned enterprise, provides fixed line telephone communications to subscribers on each island, mobile phone services on Funafuti, Vaitupu and Nukulaelae and is a distributor of the Fiji Television service (Sky Pacific satellite television service).
+Communications in Tuvalu rely on satellite dishes for telephone, television, and internet access.
+The Tuvalu Telecommunications Corporation (TTC) is a state-owned enterprise that provides fixed line telephone communications to subscribers on each island, mobile phone services on Funafuti, Vaitupu and Nukulaelae, and is a distributor of the Fiji Television service (Sky Pacific satellite television service).

-Communications in Tuvalu rely on satellite dishes for telephone and internet access.
-The available bandwidth is only 512 kbit/s uplink, and 1.5 Mbit/s downlink.
-Throughout Tuvalu are more than 900 subscribers who want to use the satellite service, with demand slowing down the speed of the system.